graphistry/graphistry-cli/docs/configure-ontology.md

   * Displayed title: prioritized cascade based on entity type and available column names
 * New types:
 For the automatic table -> graph transform (aka hypergraph transform), the mapping from _table column names_ to _node entity types_.

+### Secondary

+Additional settings exist such specific to individual layouts and connectors

 ## How to extend the ontology